KyloIO/kylo-docs/KylosConfigurationforaKerborosCluster.rst

 Configuration Steps
 ===================

-1. Create a Headless Keytab File for the Hive and Think Big User.
+1. Create a Headless Keytab File for the Hive and Kylo User.

 +-------------+--------------------------------------------------------------------------------------+
 | **Note:**   | Perform the following as root.
 Replace "sandbox.hortonworks.com" with your domain.   |